 Creating a budget after your divorce is relatively simple.
-You can put it together with something like Personal Capital or do it by hand:
+You can put it together with something like Tiller or Personal Capital or do it by hand:

 - Tally Up Your Income.
 Add up all sources of income you have as a newly single person.
 If you know you’ll have alimony or child support, include those amounts in your budget.
 If you don’t know whether the court will award you support, it’s better to wait until you’re sure.

 - Add Up Your Expenses.
 Make a list of all your fixed expenses, such as mortgage or rent, utilities, debt repayment, transportation costs, and food.
 Look at receipts or your bank and credit card statements from past months to get an idea of what you usually spend on variable costs like food and transportation.

 - Subtract Expenses From Income.
 Once you have a ballpark figure for your expenses and know what your monthly income is, subtract the expenses from your income to see if you have enough to cover your costs.
 If not, think of ways to trim your expenses or make more money.
 Many people find they need to move somewhere cheaper, switch to a less expensive transportation option, or ask for support from their ex-spouse.

 Your post-divorce budget can help you see what’s working and what’s not when it comes to your finances and can help you decide what to do to move forward with your life immediately.
 You might go back to school to advance your career, ask for a raise, or start working full-time if you were only working part-time when you were married.